VelzaNava/Lumine-App/README.md

 3D Jewelry Rendered on Screen
 ```

-The app also runs a 2D overlay (`AROverlayView`) in parallel as a lightweight fallback.
+The app also runs a 2D overlay (`AROverlayView`) in parallel as a lightweight indicator layer.
+All marker sizes and positions are face/hand-proportional so they adapt to any distance from the camera.

 ---